nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.13 List all tasks: `listtask` <a name="listtask"></a>
-Lists all tasks in the database.
+Lists all tasks that you currently have, whether completed or not.

 Format: `listtask`